19hours/sg-statutes/Acts/Income Tax Act.md

 [22/2011 wef 01/04/2010]

+[29/2010 wef 01/04/2010]

 (10) Subject to subsections (13) and (19), the amount referred to in subsection (7)(b)(ii) shall be calculated in accordance with the formula

 where D

-is the contingent consideration that is incurred in the basis period of the acquiring company for the 5thyear of assessment or the subsequent year of assessment, whichever is applicable.
+is the contingent consideration that is incurred in the basis period of the acquiring company for the 5th year of assessment or the subsequent year of assessment, whichever is applicable.

 [22/2011 wef 01/04/2010]

+[29/2010 wef 01/04/2010]

 (11) The following provisions shall apply in determining the amount of deductions under subsection (7) to be allowed to the acquiring company for all qualifying acquisitions of ordinary shares in one or more target companies whose dates of acquisition fall within one basis period of the acquiring company: